dockstore/dockstore-ui/app/docs/getting-started.md

 The [CWL standard](http://common-workflow-language.github.io/) is continuing to evolve and hopefully we will see new features, like support for [EDAM ontology](http://edamontology.org/page) terms, in future releases.
 In the mean time the [Gitter chat](https://gitter.im/common-workflow-language/common-workflow-language) is an active community to help drive the development in positive directions and we recommend tool authors make their voices heard.

+It is also possible to describe tools via the [WDL language](https://github.com/broadinstitute/wdl).
+A tool can either be described in WDL-only or can be described with both WDL and CWL.

+A tool can also be described as a one task WDL workflow.

+We provide a hello world example as follows:

+    task hello {
+      String name

+      command {
+        echo 'hello ${name}!'
+      }
+      output {
+        File response = stdout()
+      }
+    }

+    workflow test {
+      call hello
+    }

+We are currently monitoring WDL to see how metadata like that provided for CWL will be integrated into WDL.

 ## Linking GitHub, Bitbucket and Quay.io

 The first step is to log in to the Dockstore which will link your accounts for GitHub, Bitbucket and Quay.io along with providing you the command line tool we will use for most of the tasks in this tutorial.
 Make sure you have your GitHub, Bitbucket and/or Quay.io accounts established and follow the onboarding wizard: